 The official government IRNA quotes him saying, “In some state broadcasting programs it is possible to use men instead of women presenters.
 It is not necessarily a must to appoint a woman to be the host of a program.”

-Alamolhoda also said that hijab is a necessity by Sharia law and “unfortunately, sometimes even among outwardly pious families” it is not being properly observed.
+Alamolhoda also said that the hijab is a necessity by Sharia law and “unfortunately, sometimes even among outwardly pious families” it is not being properly observed.

 Law enforcement and morality police increase their vigilance in summer and often stop and admonish or even try to arrest people who are not fully observing proper attire laws.